Trump criticises European allies before NATO anniversary meet

 “It’s a tough statement, though, when you make a statement like that, that is a very, very nasty statement to essentially 28, including them, 28 countries,” Trump told reporters as he met the head of NATO in London.

-“Nobody needs NATO more than France,” he said, adding that France, where Macron is seeking to push through delicate reforms of its large state sector, was “not doing well economically”.
+“Nobody needs NATO more than France,” he said, adding that France, where Macron is seeking to push through delicate reforms of a large state sector, was “not doing well economically”.

+In an interview with the Economist last month, Macron made headlines by faulting NATO for failing to update its strategy to respond to newer threats such as instability in Syria.

-Explicitly linking his complaint that Europe does not pay enough for NATO’s security missions to his staunch “America First” defence of U.S. commercial interests, Trump said it was time for Europe to “shape up” on both fronts.
+Trump explicitly linked his complaint that Europe does not pay enough for NATO’s security missions to his staunch “America First” defence of U.S. commercial interests, saying it was time for Europe to “shape up” on both fronts.

 “It’s not right to be taken advantage of on NATO and also then to be taken advantage of on trade, and that’s what happens.
 We can’t let that happen,” he said of transatlantic disputes over everything from the aerospace sector to a European “digital tax” on U.S. technology giants.